divineniiquaye/flight-routing/README.md

     /**
      * {@inheritdoc}
      */
-    public function warmCompiler(RouteListInterface $routes)
+    public function getCompiledRoutes()
     {
-        // ... return the compiles routes to be cached, null or false.
+        // ... return the compiles routes to be cached, or false.
     }
 }
 ```